Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 ADT vs. Safetouch: In-Depth Comparison of Home Security Systems

-Now that we’ve gone over the basics, let’s take a deeper delve into the many similarities and differences between ADT and SafeTouch.
+Now that we’ve gone over the basics, let’s take a deeper dive into the many similarities and differences between ADT and SafeTouch.
 First on the agenda: contracts.

 Contracts